TheresaLui/SelfHelpContent_v2/articles/azure.cloudshell/azure-cloudshell.md

 # Before continuing to create a case, ask yourself
 # Is the Problem with Cloud Shell or the underlying Service.
 For example, Cloud Shell is throwing an Error
-# or Cloud Shell doesn't work with a particular Browswer.
+# or Cloud Shell doesn't work with a particular Browser.
 If the problem is not specific to Cloud Shell
 # Please open a case with the respective technology.